Singular Twist Waves in Chromonic Liquid Crystals: Applications

 Here, $r_0(+\infty)=0$ and condition \eqref{eq:sufficient_condition} is satisfied for every $\alpha>0$.
 Consequently, a singularity occurs in a finite time for each of these values.
 Thus, the upper estimate $t_\mathrm{c}$ for the critical time $t^\ast$ in \eqref{eq:critical_time_estimate} reduces to

-Fig.~\ref{fig:T_crit_arctan} shows how $t_\mathrm{c}$ in \eqref{eq:T_crit_arctan} depends on both $\kappa$ and $\zeta$: it decreases with $\kappa$ and increases with $\zeta$.
+Figure~\ref{fig:T_crit_arctan} shows how $t_\mathrm{c}$ in \eqref{eq:T_crit_arctan} depends on both $\kappa$ and $\zeta$: it decreases with $\kappa$ and increases with $\zeta$.
 This behavior is in accord with intuition: as $\kappa$ decreases or $\zeta$ increases, the initial profile becomes more spread out and less prominent, suggesting that the kink's core propagates more slowly, thus delaying the shock formation.

-Numerical solutions of the Cauchy problem \eqref{eq:wave_system} closely corroborate our theoretical predictions.
+Numerical solutions of the Cauchy problem \eqref{eq:wave_system} \nigh{were obtained with Maple 2021 (Maplesoft, a division of Waterloo Maple Inc., Waterloo, Ontario); they} corroborate our theoretical predictions.
 We present here the case where in \eqref{eq:w_0_arctan} $\kappa=\pi/2$ and $\zeta=1/2$.
 The initial profile generates two symmetric waves propagating in opposite directions.
 We computed the conserved quantities $M$ and $E$ introduced in Propositions~\ref{prop:mass_conservation} and \ref{prop:conservation_law}, respectively, and used them to monitor the accuracy of our numerical solutions.
 Our calculations indicate the existence of a critical time, estimated as $t^\ast\doteq0.8$, at which the solution exhibits a singularity.
-Fig.~\ref{fig:num_sol_arctan} illustrates a typical numerical solution $\twist(t,x)$ and its spatial derivatives $\twist_{,x}(t,x)$ and $\twist_{,xx}(t,x)$ for a sequence of times $t$ in the interval $[0,t^\ast)$.
+Figure~\ref{fig:num_sol_arctan} illustrates a typical numerical solution $\twist(t,x)$ and its spatial derivatives $\twist_{,x}(t,x)$ and $\twist_{,xx}(t,x)$ for a sequence of times $t$ in the interval $[0,t^\ast)$.
 A snapshot at $t=t^\ast$ is shown in Fig.~\ref{fig:num:sol_t_crit_arctan}.
-The observed behavior is in good agreement with our theory: a shock is formed in a finite time, at which $\twist_{,x}$ becomes discontinuous, and second derivatives diverge.
+The observed behavior is in good agreement with our theory: a shock is formed in a finite time, at which $\twist_{,x}$ becomes discontinuous, and second derivatives diverge. \nigh{Sketches of the directors corresponding to the solutions shown in Figs.~\ref{fig:num_sol_arctan} and \ref{fig:num:sol_t_crit_arctan} are provided in Fig.~\ref{fig:sketch_arctan}.}

 The critical time identified numerically agrees with our theoretical upper estimate $t_\mathrm{c}\doteq0.9$.
 The infimum in \eqref{eq:critical_time_estimate} is correspondingly attained for $\alpha\doteq0.26$.
-Figure~\ref{fig:num:sol_t_crit_arctan_characteristics} shows a set of forward characteristics determined numerically: they all start from points around $\alpha=0.26$ and become infinitesimally compressive (i.e., with $c_1=0$) in a finite time: the one that becomes so before the others (at $t=t^\ast$) starts at $\alpha\doteq0.27$, again in good agreement with theory.
+Figure~\ref{fig:num:sol_t_crit_arctan_characteristics} shows a set of forward characteristics determined numerically: they all start from points around $\alpha=0.26$ and become infinitesimally compressive (that is, with $c_1=0$) in a finite time: the one that becomes so before the others (at $t=t^\ast$) starts at $\alpha\doteq0.27$, again in good agreement with theory.